Actindo-AG/Documentation/VenduoPOS/Integration/05_ConfigureGlobalSettings.md

   ![VAT-ID](/Assets/Screenshots/VenduoPOS/Management/GlobalSettings/GS08.png "[VAT-ID]")

-1. Select the entry *USt-ID* in the list of settings in the left column.
+1. Select the *VAT-ID* entry in the list of settings in the left column.
-  The section *USt-ID* is displayed on the right side.
+  The *VAT-ID* view is displayed on the right side.

-2. Enter the VAT-ID in the field *USt-ID*.
+2. Enter the VAT-ID in the *VAT-ID* field.

-3. Click the button [Speichern] in the upper right corner.
+3. Click the [Save] button in the upper right corner.
-  The message *Saving successful* is displayed.
+  The *Saving successful* message is displayed.
 The VAT-ID is saved for all stores.

   ![Saving successful](/Assets/Screenshots/SavingSuccessful.png "[Saving successful]")